The English language as we speak it has eight parts of speech. Can you name them?

 Yeah, a verb tells it like it is!”

 I’m getting a little emotional and nostalgic for my youth.
-Hell, I’ve got tears in my eyes.
+Heck, I’ve got tears in my eyes.

 So back to the parts of speech.
 Of the eight parts of speech, three are fairly set in their place in the lexicon.
 The other parts rather evolve as some are created with an expanding language and some are forgotten.
 We can create new nouns and verbs and adjectives and adverbs and interjections, but we cannot really add new pronouns or conjunctions or, my favorite – prepositions.
 (Did you notice the number of conjunctions used in the last sentence?)

 Prepositions express a relation between entities: the object of the preposition and another word outside the prepositional phrase but in the same clause.
-More simply put, it shows a relationship between two words.
+More simply put, it shows a relationship between two nouns/pronouns (if it is an adjectival phrase) or a noun and a verb (if it is an adverbial phrase) .

-In elementary school, I was taught that a preposition was anything a squirrel could do to a tree.
-However, you could make a lesson plan concerning prepositions by coming up with a list of relationships between, say, the current North Carolina General Assembly and the citizens of North Carolina.
+In elementary school, I was first taught that a preposition was anything a squirrel could do to a tree or a plane could do to a cloud.
+However, you could make a lesson plan concerning prepositions by coming up with a list of relationships between, say, the current North Carolina General Assembly and the public school system of North Carolina.

-- Of – The people elected to the North Carolina General Assembly are supposed to be representatives of the people whose districts they reside.
+- Of – The people elected to the North Carolina General Assembly are supposed to be representatives of the people in whose districts they reside and should be committed to the funding of public schools.

 - In – The people in North Carolina should be served by the lawmakers in Raleigh.

-- To – The NCGA should be enacting legislation for the people in the state, not to the people of the state.
+- To – The NCGA should be enacting legislation for the betterment of the public school system in the state, not to the detriment of our schools.

 - For – See the preceding sentence for an example of this one.

-- With – Lawmakers should be working with each other, not against each other.
+- With – Lawmakers should be working with educators, not against educators.

 - On – The NCGA meets on West Jones Street, sometimes behind opaque closed doors at midnight.